-This game is the first step toward being able to leave your dog alone without setting off his anxiety.
+This game is the first step toward being able to leave your dog alone without setting off their anxiety.
 The key is to go slowly and keep it fun.
 Always practice at times when your dog is relaxed—e.g. not right around actual departures/returns.

 What You Need